amit-kremer93/appsflyer-test-2modes/strict/README.md

 <img src="https://www.appsflyer.com/wp-content/uploads/2016/11/logo-1.svg"  width="450">

-# React Native AppsFlyer plugin for Android and iOS.
+# React Native AppsFlyer plugin for Android and iOS - Strict.

 🛠 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com